nimiq/developer-center/learn/protocol/validators/validators.md

 **Inactive:** Temporarily not participating in validation but can be reactivated

-**Jailed:** Penalized for misbehavior, temporarily barred from validation, but may still need to participate in voting (skip blocks and macro blocks)
+**Jailed:** Punished for severe misbehavior, temporarily banned from block production, but may still need to participate in voting (skip blocks and macro blocks)

-**Retired:** Permanently inactive, no longer participating in the network, and awaiting deletion
+**Retired:** Marked for permanent inactivity and pending deletion

 **Deleted:** Permanently removed from the network, but if there are stakers still associated with the validator, a tombstone is created to manage the remaining stake and stakers until they are cleared